Chukwuka1488/alx-low_level_programming/0x08-recursion/README.md

 ##### wildcmp
 Here's the implementation of the wildcmp function in C using recursion:

-The idea is to compare the current character of s1 with the current character of s2.
-If they match, we continue recursively comparing the next characters.
-If they don't match and there's no star in s2 to replace the character, the strings don't match.
-If we encounter a star, we can either skip it and compare s1 with the rest of s2, or we can skip the first character of s1 and compare the rest of s1 with s2.
-We return true if we reach the end of both strings simultaneously, meaning they match.
+The function wildcmp takes two pointers to strings s1 and s2 as arguments.
+If both strings are empty (i.e., their first characters are the null character \0), the function returns 1, indicating that the strings are identical.
+If the first character of s2 is the wildcard character *, the function returns the result of calling itself recursively with arguments s1 and s2+1, or, if s1 is not empty, the result of calling itself recursively with arguments s1+1 and s2.
+This allows the wildcard character to match any sequence of characters in s1, including an empty sequence.
+If the first characters of s1 and s2 are equal, the function calls itself recursively with arguments s1+1 and s2+1, incrementing both pointers to compare the next characters in the strings.
+If the first characters of s1 and s2 are not equal and s2 is not a wildcard character, the function returns 0, indicating that the strings are not identical.

 ##### palindrome recursion